vmware/dod-compliance-and-automation/photon/5.0/docs/README.md

 ## Overview
 An XCCDF formatted XML is provided for the Photon OS 5.0 STIG Readiness Guide content for use to view in [STIG Viewer](https://public.cyber.mil/stigs/stig-viewing-tools/).

-This can consumed from the zip file included here or from the individual files themselves.
+This can be consumed from the zip file included here.